SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

       * Every time that you use a weapon, its resource will deplete for a few seconds (not based on attack speed or damage dealt)
       * When any 2 of the 4 resources are emptied, all 4 resources refill
       * The desired effect is that players are rewarded for using multiple damage types (any combination of melee/ranged/magic/thowing) and penalized for using just one
-      * Could trigger a buff on switching held item/weapon.
-The buff would affect all damage except for the prior weapon (to prevent switching right back to the same weapon immediately).
-This would offer a way to keep damage up in the short term while emptying the resources is more long term.
+      * Trigger a buff on switching held item/weapon.
+The buff would only affect the new weapon and it would have a weapon-specific cooldown that is longer than the duration.
+This would reward players for switching weapons frequently while also preventing players from switching right back to the same weapon immediately.
+Overall, this would offer a way to keep damage up in the short term while you work on emptying the resources in the longer term.
       * Some ideas for enhancing this through passives:
          * When 1 resource is emptied, the other damage types gain a larger bonus
          * Bonus defense while wielding a melee weapon when the melee resource is not empty